HusamElbashir/vue-ish/README.md

 ## 🚀 Usage

-Simply include **vue-ish** as a script in your `index.html` file.
+Simply include **Vue-ish** as a script in your `index.html` file.
 You can [grab it from here](https://github.com/HusamIbrahim/vue-ish/tree/dev/dist) or use it from a CDN.

 ```
 <script src="https://cdn.jsdelivr.net/gh/HusamIbrahim/vue-ish@dev/dist/vue-ish.js"></script>